SampleEnvironment/secop-site/source/howtos/busy-sequence.rst

     like ``setpid``.
 The successful reply is ``done``; the error reply is ``error_do``.

-Both follow exactly the same handshake pattern, because both can trigger a long-running side effect.
+Both follow exactly the same busy-sequence pattern, because both can trigger a long-running side effect.
 The rest of this tutorial uses ``change`` as the running example, since setting a ``target`` is the most common case, and then shows ``do`` separately.